Skip to content

 First things first, let’s cool down the cooked noodles quickly by spreading them out on a baking sheet or shallow tray.
 This ensures speedy cooling and prevents the noodles from getting all mushy and crammed together.
 Wait just 20 minutes before transferring them to an airtight container and popping it into the fridge.

 Now, what if you’ve got sauce on your spaghetti?
-Easy peasy; just ensure the sauce cools before adding it to your pasta and refrigerating it.
-Otherwise, the heat can rapidly promote bacterial growth, and nobody wants that kind of science experiment going on in their fridge.
+Not to worry.
+Just make sure the sauce cools before adding it to your pasta and refrigerating it.
+Otherwise, the heat can rapidly promote bacterial growth, and no one wants that happening in their fridge.

 Lastly, if you’re a fan of freezing leftovers, don’t store leftover spaghetti and sauce together.
 Pasta sauces may break down during the thawing process.